AhmedYousriSobhi/aCupOfTea/tabularData/conceptInMachineLearning/mlSupervisedClassification.md

 The higher those coefficients are, the larger the effect each feature has on determining that positive or negative class.

+So support vectors are data points that are closer to the hyperplane and influence the position and orientation of the hyperplane.

 SVM only depends on those support vectors, and then comes up with the largest margin using those support vectors, that means that SVM maybe more sensitive to values that fall within our margin, but they will not be affected at all by those large values classified correctly while outside our margin, that was a major problem that Logistic Regression was meant to solve and SVM can be even stronger as they are going to completely ignore these outliers that are correctly identified.

 ### 5.1- Kernal SVM: